plone/training/mastering-plone/volto_frontpage.rst

 In this part you will:

+* Use a listing block to show featured content
 * Add own criteria for listing block
-* Add listing block to show featured content

 Topics covered:

 * adding own collection criteria
-* adding and configuring listing block
+* configuring listing block

 Add Index as collection criteria
 --------------------------------